Safety and Operations

-Historically, non-recyclable aerosol paint cans have been used to mark underground gas and electric facilities.
-Aerosol cans push out the paint using a propellent, which is often hazardous.
+Historically, non-recyclable aerosol paint cans have been used to mark underground facilities.
+Aerosol cans push out the paint using a propellant, which is often hazardous.
 Aerosol cans also are under pressure, which causes them to be considered hazardous waste even if the paint in the can is not hazardous.

 Supplier proximity and diversity